Financial assistance is available to students who wish to study abroad. Students must plan well in advance and apply for financial aid early.

 You must meet all the disbursement requirements for the federal financial aid programs.

 The University Billing Office requires all financial aid refunds be direct deposited into your bank account.
 You can authorize this on MyUI.
 Under federal regulations, funds can not be disbursed more than ten days prior to your enrollment period.
 Your financial aid refund may not be available until after you leave the country.
 By establishing direct deposit, your funds will be available to you at the earliest possible date.

 You are strongly encouraged to give a parent or other responsible adult power of attorney to sign legal documents on your behalf while you are abroad.
 You must specifically authorize this person to sign promissory notes for educational loans in order for the Direct Loan Servicing Center to accept a power of attorney signature on a Federal Direct Loan Master Promissory Note.

-If you are enrolled in a program sponsored by The University of Iowa, financial aid will be credited to your U-bill to cover your program fees.
+If you are enrolled in a program sponsored by The University of Iowa, financial aid will be credited to your U-Bill to cover your program fees.
 The balance of your financial aid will be refunded to you to help you cover incidental expenses.

-For programs sponsored by other institutions, financial aid will be credited to your U-bill, then refunded to you.
+For programs sponsored by other institutions, financial aid will be credited to your U-Bill, then refunded to you.
 You are responsible for paying all program fees.

 7. Receive academic credit

 If you receive financial aid for studying abroad, the classes you take abroad must transfer back to the University of Iowa and count toward your degree.
 It is your responsibility to provide an official transcript to the University of Iowa study abroad office.
-You will not be permitted to register at the University of Iowa until the official transcript is received.
+You will not be permitted to register at the University of Iowa for an upcoming semester until the official transcript is received.
 If you have early registered for a subsequent semester and the official transcript is not received in a timely fashion, your early registration will be voided.
-If you have difficulty receiving a transcript from the foreign institution, please ask the study abroad office for help.
+If you have difficulty receiving a transcript from the foreign institution, please ask the study abroad office for assistance.